-In fact, the National Institute of Mental Health estimates that 31.1% of U.S. adults experience an anxiety disorder at some point in their lives.
+In fact, the National Institute of Mental Health estimates that

 Many people who experience anxiety also experience migraine attacks.
 According to the nonprofit American Migraine Foundation, about half of people in the United States living with migraine also have anxiety.

 The foundation also points out that people with migraine are two to five times more likely to have symptoms of depression and anxiety than those without the condition.

 So, if you’ve experienced one or both, you’re not alone — and there are tools to help you cope.